jonnonz1/nz-statute-book/acts/public/2009/immigration-act-2009.md

 (2) The period for which detention is authorised by a warrant of commitment must be calculated exclusive of any period commencing on the date on which the person to whom the warrant relates escapes from lawful custody and ending 96 hours after the date on which the person is again taken into custody under this Act.

 ### 320 Court may instead release person on conditions
-(1) Where a District Court Judge orders a person’s release under section 317(1)﻿(b)﻿(ii), 318(3)﻿(b), 323(3), or 324A(6)﻿(b) on conditions, the conditions imposed on release may be any conditions that the Judge thinks fit to impose in the circumstances, including all or any of the following:
-  (a) a condition that the released person must reside at a specified place:
-  (b) a condition that the released person must report to a specified place at specified periods or times in a specified manner:
-  (c) if the person is a claimant, a condition that the released person must attend any required interview with a refugee and protection officer or hearing with the Tribunal:
-  (d) a condition that the released person provide a guarantor who is responsible for—
-    (i) ensuring compliance with any conditions imposed under this section; and (ii) reporting any failure to comply with those conditions:
-  (e) a condition that the person take a specified action for the purpose of facilitating the person’s deportation or departure from New Zealand.
-(2) Where conditions are imposed on a released person under subsection (1),— (a) the conditions must be notified in writing to the person before his or her release, and take effect on release; and (b) the notice of conditions must include a warning that, if the person fails to comply with any condition, the person may be detained under section 312 or arrested and detained under section 313.
-(3) Conditions imposed under this section may be varied at any time— (a) by a District Court Judge on the application of the person released or an immigration officer under section 324:
-  (b) by consent between the released person and an immigration officer, if—
-    (i) the conditions imposed relate to the matters described in subsection (1)﻿(a) or (b); or (ii) the order imposing the conditions allows the variation.
-(4) A variation of a condition under subsection (3)— (a) takes effect immediately; but
-  (b) must be put in writing, and notified to the released person, as soon as practicable.
-(5) A person may be detained under section 312 or arrested and detained under section 313— (a) if an immigration officer determines that the person, without reasonable excuse, has failed to comply with any conditions imposed under subsection (1) or varied under subsection (3); or
-  (b) if an immigration officer makes an application under section 324(2) for an order that the person be detained under a warrant of commitment; or
-  (c) to execute a deportation order or place the person on the first available craft leaving New Zealand.
-(6) Conditions imposed under this section lapse, and the person ceases to be bound by them, when the person leaves New Zealand or otherwise ceases to be liable to arrest and detention under this Part.
+[Repealed]

 ### 321 Special conditions where threat or risk to security
-Where a District Court Judge determines to order the release of a person to whom section 318 applies on conditions in accordance with subsection (3)﻿(b) of that section, the conditions imposed under section 320 may also include 1 or both of the following:
+(1) This section applies if a District Court Judge determines to order the release of a person to whom section 318 applies on conditions in accordance with section 318(3)﻿(b).
-  (a) a condition that the person not have access to or use specified communication devices or facilities (such as a telephone, the Internet, or email):
+(2) The conditions on release imposed under section 324F may also include a condition that the person not have access to or use specified communication devices or facilities (such as a telephone, the Internet, or an email service), except for the purposes of seeking and receiving legal or immigration advice (or both).
-  (b) a condition that the person refrain from associating with any 1 or more named individuals, or individuals associated with 1 or more named organisations.

 ### 322 Persons detained under warrant of commitment or released on conditions pending making of deportation order
 (1) This section applies in the case of a person who was arrested and detained on the suspicion of an immigration officer or a constable that the person constitutes a threat or risk to security and who—
-  (a) is being detained pursuant to a warrant of commitment; or (b) has been released on conditions under section 320.
+  (a) is being detained pursuant to a warrant of commitment; or (b) has been released on conditions under section 324F.
 (2) If the Minister decides not to certify that a person to whom this section applies constitutes a threat or risk to security, or fails to make a certification not later than 14 days after the initial arrest under section 313,—
-  (a) the person ceases to be liable to arrest and detention under this Part; and (b) in the case of a person being detained under a warrant of commitment, an immigration officer must notify that fact in writing to the manager or other person in charge of the prison or premises identified in the warrant.
+  (a) the person ceases to be liable to arrest and detention under this Part; and (b) an immigration officer must give written notice of that fact,—
+    (i) in the case of a person being detained under a warrant of commitment, to the manager or other person in charge of the prison or premises identified in the warrant; or
+    (ii) in the case of a person released on conditions under section 317(1)﻿(b)﻿(ii), 318(3)﻿(b), 323(3), 324A(6)﻿(b), 324D, 324E, or 324F, to the person.

 ### 323 Decisions on warrants of commitment where detention beyond 6 months
 (1) This section applies where a person would, upon a successful application for a further warrant of commitment under section 316, be detained under consecutive warrants of commitment for a continuous period of more than 6 months following—